 Bearded Dragon Growth Chart by Age

 These ranges cover healthy growth across the most common morphs.
 Standard, leatherback, and most designer morphs follow roughly the same path.
 Silkbacks tend to run slightly smaller.
-The weight ranges below assume a consistent, appropriate feeding schedule — a dragon that’s been off food for two weeks will read low on weight, and that’s a feeding issue, not a sizing issue.
+The weight ranges below assume a consistent, appropriate feeding schedule.
+A dragon that’s been off food for two weeks will read low on weight, and that’s a feeding issue, not a sizing issue.

 Age Length (inches) Weight (grams)